dmdque/crypto-tldr/README.md

 ### RaiBlocks
 Digital currency with zero fees and instant transactions.
 One of the most scalable solutions in production.

+### Reddcoin
+Social Coin, being able to contribute content getting paid by people who watch it and tip you in these.
+Advertisement also pays in RDD.

 ### Request Network
 A layer on top of Ethereum that allows anyone to request a payment, with regulations like taxes built-in.